YRNEHENRY/AI_Project/README.md

     pip install -U Flask-SQLAlchemy
 ### The github repository
-Finally, all you need to do is clone or download our project !
+Finally, all you need to do is clone or download our project and running our `run.py` file !

     https://github.com/YRNEHENRY/AI_Project.git